-5.3.2 Procedure for reducing CHT payments for frontloaded practices if initial NCQA recognition is not attained
+5.3.2 Procedure for reducing PCMH PPPM and CHT payments for Blueprint practices if initial NCQA recognition is not attained

-Regarding advance CHT funding for practices scheduled to be scored during the following two quarters, if a practice that is scheduled to be scored does not achieve NCQA recognition as scheduled (due to either a postponement of the scoring date or failure to achieve recognition), the practice and the Blueprint Associate Director will develop an action plan as described above.
+Regarding CHT funding for Blueprint practices in the engagement phase, if an engaging Blueprint practice does not achieve NCQA recognition as scheduled (due to either a postponement of the scoring date or failure to achieve recognition), the practice develop an action plan with NCQA as described above.
+The practice will share this action plan with the Blueprint Executive Director, if CHT payments are to continue.

-The action plan will be developed within 30 calendar days of receipt of the initial score from the Blueprint or NCQA in the event of a failure to achieve recognition, or within 15 days of the decision to postpone the scoring date.
+The action plan will be developed within failure to achieve recognition within the 12 month time period set by NCQA, or within 15 days of the decision to postpone the scoring date.
 If it is not developed within the applicable time frame, CHT payments for that practice's patients will end on the last day of the quarter in which the applicable time frame ends.
 If an action plan is developed, the additional CHT payments related to that practice's patients will decline by 25% for each quarter after the quarter in which the applicable time frame ends, until recognition is achieved.